HS-Teaching/smeerws-Randomness/README.md

 # smeerws-Randomness

 ### Project description:
-Introduction/Project summary
-2D Unity project to showcase some different examples for using Randomness (System.Random and UnityEngine.Random).
+A 2D Unity project to showcase some different examples for using Randomness (System.Random and UnityEngine.Random).
 The first example shows how to randomly change text.
-The second example ranomize the color of sprites.
+The second example randomizes the color of sprites.
-Whith the third and fourth example change the position and size based on a randomzider.
+With the third and fourth example change the position and size based on a randomizer.
 The last example shows how simply shuffle colors of UI Images when using Lists.

 Links: